fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 Let Application1 extend AbstractApplication to inherit base functionality.
 ApplicationService will be passed from the Configurator.
 Ensure to invoke AbstractApplication's constructor and pass the ApplicationService instance to it.
+The following code shows the main class structure with the constructor.

 ```java
 /**